mr3iscuit/golang-exercise1-profit-calculator/README.md

 # Profit Calculator CLI

+## Description
+This CLI application is written using the Cobra library to provide a more engaging and professional command-line experience.
+As someone experienced in Go and many other programming languages, I find basic input/output with `fmt.Scan` and `fmt.Println` to be repetitive and not interesting.
+To make this project more enjoyable and educational, I have used Cobra for command parsing and help messages, and used some design patterns such as Singleton for state management.

 A command-line tool to calculate profit, Earnings Before Tax (EBT), and profit ratios based on your revenue, tax rate, and expenses.
 Built with Go and Cobra.

 ## Features